Q-groupoids and their cohomology: Examples of -groupoid cohomology

 \subsection{Equivariant Lie algebroid cohomology}

-In light of Example \ref{ex:equivariant}, we may view $\LA$-groupoid cohomology as a generalization of equivariant cohomology.
-We will now describe how a model for equivariant Lie algebroid cohomology may be obtained as a special case of $\LA$-groupoid cohomology.

-Equivariant Lie algebroid cohomology was originally introduced by Ginzburg \cite{ginzburg} as a natural generalization of his theory of \emph{equivariant Poisson cohomology}.
-More recently, Bruzzo, et al. \cite{bruzzo} have proven a corresponding localization theorem.
+This cohomology was originally introduced by Ginzburg \cite{ginzburg} as a natural generalization of his theory of \emph{equivariant Poisson cohomology}.
+More recently, Bruzzo, et al.\ \cite{bruzzo} have proven a corresponding localization theorem.
 The model introduced by Ginzburg is a generalization of the Cartan model, which is in terms of the infinitesimal data of the action.
-In this section, we introduce a model that is noninfinitesimal and is therefore useful, for example, in the case of a discrete group action.
-We provide an argument for interpreting this model as giving the cohomology of a ``homotopy quotient Lie algebroid''.
-It seems reasonable to expect, as in the case of equivariant de Rham cohomology, that under suitable conditions (specifically, when the acting group is connected and compact) our model will coincide with Ginzburg's.
-However, it will be simplest to leave this issue until after the machinery of $Q$-algebroids has been introduced in \cite{m:qalg}.
+In this section, we introduce, as a special case of equivariant $Q$-cohomology, a model for equivariant Lie algebroid cohomology that is noninfinitesimal and is therefore useful, for example, in the case of a discrete group action.

 Let $A \to M$ be a Lie algebroid and let $G$ be a Lie group.
 We equip $A \times TG \to M \times G$ with the product Lie algebroid structure.

 \begin{dfn} An \emph{$A$-action} of $G$ is a (right) action of $TG$ on $A$ such that the action map $\widetilde{s}: A \times TG \to A$ is an algebroid morphism. \end{dfn}